grilling guides icon.Grilling Guides

 It’s time for some food to hit that grill!

-Oil the Grates Before Adding Food
+Oil the Grates Before Adding Food — If Low to Medium Heat

-Grab a small wad of paper towel with tongs, dip it in a little vegetable oil and lightly brush your grill grate up and down to give it a thin non-stick coat.
+If you are cooking at a low to medium heat, grab a small wad of paper towel with tongs, dip it in a little vegetable oil and lightly brush your grill grate up and down to give it a thin non-stick coat.

 Oiling grill grates with a paper towel and to.

 You can use an old but very clean paintbrush for this too, but then you’ll have to clean it.
 I prefer a use-it-and-toss-it paper towel.
+And don’t forget your heat-proof gloves!

 If you’re cooking hot n fast using direct heat, don’t stray too far from the grill.
-That food’s going to need frequent turning (every minute or so) to get a good sear and to prevent overcooking on one side.
+That food’s going to need frequent turning every minute or so to get a good sear and to prevent overcooking on one side.

 If cooking with indirect heat, place food on the side with no coals directly beneath and close the lid.